2lindell/advent/docs/source.txt

 	if a lockable thing (called the item) is enclosed by the location, now the noun is the item;
 	otherwise say [M28]"There is nothing here with a lock!"
 Rule for supplying a missing second noun when unlocking:
 	if the keys are enclosed by the location: now the second noun is the keys;
 		say "(with [the second noun])[command clarification break]";
+	otherwise:
+		say [M31]"You have no keys!"

+Understand "close" or "lock" as locking it with.
+Rule for supplying a missing noun when locking:
+	if a lockable thing (called the item) is enclosed by the location, now the noun is the item;
+	otherwise say [M28]"There is nothing here with a lock!"
+Rule for supplying a missing second noun when locking:
+	if the keys are enclosed by the location: now the second noun is the keys;
+		say "(with [the second noun])[command clarification break]";